lmotte/controlled-sde-learn/README.md

    estimating its coefficients using Fokker-Planck matching.
 5. **example_sde_identification_2d.py**.
 Presents a complete example for estimating the coefficients of a two-dimensional nonlinear controlled SDE.

+Explore these examples to understand how to simulate controlled SDEs and estimate their coefficients.

 ## Installation